kongasa/nvim-cmd-reminder/README.md

 ## Usage

 1. download
-2. config it as a local plugin use a plugin manager like lazy.nvim
+2. config it as a local plugin using a plugin manager like lazy.nvim
 3. rewrite the notes in vim-cmd-helper/plugin/vim-cmd-helper.lua

 ## Some useful sites